Frequently Asked Questions

 Please find a list of our most frequently asked questions below.
 If you have any more questions, please contact eqi@acdiagnostics.ca and the EQI team will get in contact with you.

-2. How does the EQI Program effect billing for echocardiography?
+2. How does the EQI Program affect billing for echocardiography?

 As described in the Ontario MOH bulletin #4664 published on January 26, 2016 , facilities must be actively engaged in the EQI Program to qualify for billing practices for echocardiography services.